How this works

 Prep

-Confirm tools with IT, collect parent consents, and brief your first two guides.
+Confirm tools with IT, collect parent consents, and brief any guides you have lined up.
 Reserve the room and the time.

 September